Ireland '23 - Day 1 - Dublin arrival

 return to mdimage index

 Built in 1865, Iveagh Gardens "were restored in the late 1990s, as a Victorian treasure".
-The eight-acre property has a nice variety of open & wooded paths.
-Two of three entrances to the Gardens are hard to find, which may be why Fodor's travel guide calls Iveagh Gardens "Dublin's best kept secret".
+The eight-acre property has a nice variety of open & shaded paths.
+Two of three entrances to the Gardens are somewhat hard to find, which may be why Fodor's travel guide calls Iveagh Gardens "Dublin's best kept secret".

 Dublin lies at 53+ degrees north, and the 4th image shows the low angle of sunlight on a fall afternoon.